caktus/tequila/research.rst

 shared password in LastPass.
 The Ansible Vault password file can be executable, so we could write code using of one of the LastPass API libraries to fetch the key.

+So, how should we make use of Ansible Vault-encrypted files?
+It isn't possible to use Vault only on lines or sections, it has to be whole files.
+So it's recommended to split out only those variables that need to be secret into their own files, to minimize the opaque binary blobs that get checked into the repo.
+The structure would look something like this,

 ::